ChattaNeuter is an animal welfare non-profit that offers high volume, high quality spay/neuters for dogs and cats.

 Featuring a lovely photo by Leigh Ann, one of the makers, the header now communicates what ChattaNeuter does clearly and makes it easy to find what you need:

-- I wrote the headline by adapting a note I took from our meeting with Anna, the Executive Director.
+- We wrote the headline by adapting a note I took from our meeting with Anna, the Executive Director.
 She was explaining how ChattaNeuter began and was making it easy for us to understand.
 Website copy is best when you take out industry jargon and speak plainly.

-- I made ChattaNeuter's online booking the main call-to-action.
+- We made ChattaNeuter's online booking the main call-to-action.
 It's in the top-right position in the navigation bar and it's also below the headline.
 Scroll further down the page and there's another book online CTA.

 On the previous site, the post-operative care instructions were hidden in a blog post that was hard to find.
 We moved it to an "Instructions" page and added pre-operative care as well as instructions for their Feral Cat program.